 Dear Friends in Christ:

-For the fiscal year that ended June 30, 2016, our total gain was $100,802 (from our audited financial statements).
+For the fiscal year that ended June 30, 2017, our total gain was $5,544,516 (from our audited financial statements, which are included in this section).
 This is only for the central operations of the diocese.
 It does not include the activity of the parishes, schools or missions in the diocese.
-Investments lost 2 percent versus a budgeted amount of 5 percent.
+Investments gained 13.88 percent versus a budgeted amount of 5 percent.
 A detailed breakdown of our financial picture can be found inside.

 It is important to understand how the Annual Bishop’s Appeal has sustained the parishes.
 It was the hope of our lay leadership prior to the institution of the appeal that the parishes would benefit.
 This has become a reality.
 The appeal has increased the incentive of parishes to seek funds.
-During the 30 years since the appeal began, our parishes have engaged in major capital fund drives.
-In the last 30 years, fund drives for parishes have brought in over $170,021,794 for new buildings and renovations approved by the Diocesan Finance Council.
+During the 31 years since the appeal began, our parishes have engaged in major capital fund drives.
+Since the appeal began, fund drives for parishes have brought in over $170,021,794 for new buildings and renovations approved by the Diocesan Finance Council.
 This includes parish initiatives linked to the Legacy of Faith.
-Also, over $195,470,970, which would have been paid to the diocese under the previous system, now remains in the parishes.
-In addition, $6.0 million from the appeal has been given in grants to parishes in need.
-The 30th Annual Bishop’s Appeal attained $6,869,097.
+Also, over $207,533,582, which would have been paid to the diocese under the previous system, now remains in the parishes.
+In addition, $6.2 million from the appeal has been given in grants to parishes in need.
+The 31st Annual Bishop’s Appeal attained $6,944,457.

 A number of parishes have agreed to twin with certain targeted parishes to help them provide a full Catholic education.
-From January 1999 thru May 2017, a total of $2,922,224 has been received by 16 parishes.
+From January 1999 through March 2018, a total of $3,078,837 has been received by 16 parishes.
 This is true Christian stewardship; and most of the parishes making these contributions do it as part of their parish stewardship effort.
 These parishes give a proportionate gift to other parishes in need.
 This twinning program has saved several parish schools.

 CATHOLIC COMMUNITY FOUNDATION OF NORTHEAST INDIANA

 Both the Development Office and the Business Office helped put in place the Catholic Community Foundation of Northeast Indiana, which enables parishes, high schools and other diocesan institutions to raise funds for an ongoing endowment.
-Currently, there are 143 endowments in the Catholic Community Foundation.
+Currently, there are 148 endowments in the Catholic Community Foundation.
 Talk to your pastor or school board about establishing an endowment for your parish and/or parish school.
-To establish an endowment and experience endowment growth involves planned giving – bequests, annuities, remainder trusts, as well as gifts and other creative ways by which you can make contributions.
+To establish an endowment and experience endowment growth involves planned giving — bequests, annuities, remainder trusts — as well as gifts and other creative ways by which you can make contributions.
 Funds placed in this trust will remain there and grow, and the interest realized will continue to fund the designated purpose for years to come.
 These are gifts that keep on giving.
 Those who contribute will determine the area where these funds are to be restricted.
 Regular annual reports and semi-annual newsletters are sent to the donors.
-The Catholic Community Foundation contains $42,401,441 as of June 30, 2016.
+The Catholic Community Foundation contained $46,396,963 as of June 30, 2017.

-Diocesan investments are overseen by Slocum & Associates of St. Paul, Minn.
+Our investments are overseen by Catholic Investment Services.
 Investments are placed carefully so as to avoid excessive risk.
 We have a very diversified portfolio, fully in keeping with Catholic moral teaching.
-Slocum & Associates meet with our Investment Committee on a quarterly basis.
-In the fiscal year in question here, investments lost 2 percent.
-The current asset allocation is detailed in the pie chart below.
+CIS meets with our Investment Committee on a quarterly basis.
+In the fiscal year in question here, investments gained 13.88 percent.

 Joseph G. Ryan, Chief Financial Officer